CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 - The `BlueprintPure` specifier allows the function to be executed in a Blueprint graph.
 The `Pure` keyword indicates that the function will not affect the owning object (`ACesiumGeoreference`) in any way.
 - The `Category` indicates how the property should be organized in Blueprint selection panel, under "Cesium" category.
-- Finally, `meta` refers to additional metadata that can augment how the property functions or appears.
+- Finally, `meta` refers to additional metadata that augments how the property functions or appears.
 Here, `ReturnDisplayName` specifies how the output will be labeled in the Blueprint node.

 `UFUNCTION` must be used for any functions that are used for `BlueprintGetter` or `BlueprintSetter`.
 For `BlueprintSetter`, the function should be `public` and serve as the mechanism for setting the property from C++.
 A corresponding `BlueprintGetter` is usually needed for use by C++, even though it is often not needed for Blueprints.